arduino/arduino-ide/BUILDING.md

  - managing the application lifecycle via listeners, and
  - creating and managing the web pages for the app.

 In Electron, the process that runs the main entry JavaScript file is called the main process.
 The _Electron main_ process can display a GUI by creating web pages.
-An Electron app always has exactly on main process.
+An Electron app always has exactly one main process.

 By default, whenever the _Electron main_ process creates a web page, it will instantiate a new `BrowserWindow` instance.
 Since Electron uses Chromium for displaying web pages, Chromium's multi-process architecture is also used.
 Each web page in Electron runs in its own process, which is called the renderer process.
 Each `BrowserWindow` instance runs the web page in its own renderer process.
 When a `BrowserWindow` instance is destroyed, the corresponding renderer process is also terminated.
 The main process manages all web pages and their corresponding renderer processes.
 Each renderer process is isolated and only cares about the web page running in it.<sup>[[1]]</sup>